chadsfatherlali/gulp-create-custom-dir/README.md

 # gulp-create-custom-dir
-## Gulp extension to create recursive directories and you can specify the group and user (1000:1000).
+## Gulp extension to create recursive directories and you can specify the group and user (1000:1000) if the specified folder exist just applied the permissions.

 ![alt text](https://travis-ci.org/chadsfatherlali/gulp-create-custom-dir.svg?branch=master "Travis CI")